Lefteris-B/Aurras/README.md

 ![Programming Model](/images/programming_model.png)

 ### PoC: CNN-KWS "Hello Edge" Implementation
 As part of our exploration into optimizing hardware for keyword spotting (KWS) tasks, we will implement the CNN-KWS model, also known as the "Hello Edge" model, as our proof of concept.
-This model, introduced in the landmark paper "Hello Edge: Keyword Spotting on Microcontrollers" by Zhang et al. (DOI: 10.48550/arXiv.1711.07128), embodies a breakthrough in efficient AI design for edge devices.
+This model, introduced in the landmark paper "Hello Edge: Keyword Spotting on Microcontrollers" by Zhang et al. [DOI: 10.48550/arXiv.1711.07128](https://arxiv.org/abs/1711.07128), embodies a breakthrough in efficient AI design for edge devices.

 #### Advantages of the CNN-KWS Model
 Compact Architecture: The CNN-KWS model's design is inherently lightweight, featuring a sequence of convolutional layers followed by fully connected layers.
 This compactness makes it especially suitable for deployment on resource-constrained hardware platforms.